 • All surgical procedures carry risks, including infection, changes in breast shape, or partial fat absorption.

 Further details, including potential risks and expected recovery, are discussed during a consultation.
+Detailed risks are available in our FAQs.

 Your safety and wellbeing are our highest priorities.
 Before recommending any procedure, your doctor will assess your overall health, medical history, and aesthetic goals.
 Together, we’ll discuss realistic outcomes and whether this procedure aligns with what you hope to achieve.